plerup/espsoftwareserial/README.md

 detection and byte assembly is done in the main code.

-Except at high bitrates, depending on other ongoing activity, interrupt handling in particular, this software serial adapter supports full duplex receive and send.
+Except at high bitrates, depending on other ongoing activity, interrupts in particular, this software serial adapter supports full duplex receive and send.
+At high bitrates (115200bps) send bit timing can be improved at the expense of blocking concurrent full duplex receives, with the SoftwareSerial::enableIntTx(false) function call.

 Same functionality is given as the corresponding AVR library but several instances can be active at the same time.
 Speed up to 115200 baud